 All worn out

 Obvious signs of wear on both latex and silicone nipples are discoloration, pieces coming off, and changes in the nipples’ shapes.
-Worn out silicone nipples also look like they have cracks in them.
-Any of these signs is a good reason to retire a nipple.
+Worn-out silicone nipples also may look like they have cracks in them.
+Any one of these signs is a good reason to retire a nipple.
 The less obvious reason, change in flow from the nipple, is easy to test by filling two bottles with warm water, fitting one with the old nipple and one with a new one, and watching the two flows against each other.

 Taking the next step